-Everyone - even those without any mental or physical health problems - occasionally experiences this feeling of malaise, where it is as though they have an illness or something wrong with them, but it's almost impossible to identify what that issue is.
+Everyone - even those without any mental or physical health problems - occasionally experiences a feeling of malaise, where it is as though they have an illness or something wrong with them, but it's almost impossible to identify what that issue is.

 How Anxiety Causes Malaise

 - Digestion Problems When you have anxiety, many things go wrong in your body.
 Your intestinal flora can increase.
 Your stomach starts to move food down your intestines at a slower pace.
 Certain nutrients go in and out of your body at rates not ideal for your overall health.
 Digestion and nutrition issues affect every area of your body and can lead to feelings of illness.

 - Adrenaline When you have anxiety, adrenaline is pumping through your body.
 That causes your body to experience stress.
 It changes your blood flow, and it puts your muscles on edge.
 It leads to fatigue.
 All of these issues can resemble what you would feel if your body knew something was wrong and may create this uneasiness that you can't seem to shake.

 - Immune System Changes Anxiety also alters the immune system, and the immune system is responsible for your entire body feeling as though something is wrong.
 That's why malaise is common before an illness.
 It's possible that when anxiety alters the immune system, the change in stasis leads to various physical ailments.